ioccc-src/webtool/README.md

 This is the mechanism to upload submissions to an open IOCCC

+**IMPORTANT NOTE:**

+The examples below assume you have cd-ed into the top directory for the repo.

 ## To use:

-On a macOS host with the docker app, cd to the top of the repo directory and then:
+On a macOS host with the docker app installed:

 ```sh
     # launch/run the docker app